deanwampler/spark-scala-tutorial/README.markdown

 In either configuration, we need a second process or dedicated thread to either write new files to the watch directory or over the socket.
 To support this, [SparkStreaming11Main.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/SparkStreaming11Main.scala) is the actual driver program we'll run.
 It uses two helper classes, [util.streaming.DataDirectoryServer.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/util/streaming/DataDirectoryServer.scala) and [util.streaming.DataSocketServer.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/util/streaming/DataSocketServer.scala), respectively.
 It runs their logic in a separate thread, although each can also be run as a separate executable.
 Command line options specify which one to use and it defaults to `DataSocketServer`.

 So, let's run this configuration first.
-In Activator or SBT, run `SparkStreaming11Main` (*not* `SparkStreaming11MainSocket`) as we've done for the other exercises.
-For the Activator `shell` or SBT prompt, the corresponding alias is now `ex8directory`, instead of `ex8`.
+In SBT, run `SparkStreaming11Main` (*not* `SparkStreaming11MainSocket`) as we've done for the other exercises.
+For the SBT, the corresponding alias is now `ex8directory`, instead of `ex8`.

 This driver uses `DataDrectoryServer` to periodically write copies of the KJV Bible text file to a temporary directory `tmp/streaming-input`, while it also runs `SparkStreaming11` with options to watch this directory.
 Execution is terminated after 30 seconds, because otherwise the app will run forever!